Energy Efficiency Measures for Older and Traditional Buildings: 2 day course – Level 3 Award Qualification

-The Environment Study Centre prides itself in delivering high quality training and since 2016 hundreds achieve the level 3 Award qualification from a range of organisations that have included housing associations, contractors, retrofit installers, sustainability bodies, consultants and heritage organisations which has included the National Trust and English Heritage.
+The Environment Study Centre only uses subject experts as tutors and prides itself in delivering high-quality training.
+Since 2016, hundreds have achieved the Level 3 Award qualification from a range of organisations that have included housing associations, contractors, retrofit installers, sustainability bodies, consultants and heritage organisations which has included the National Trust and English Heritage.
 The course takes account of latest research and developments such as PAS 2035.